• Transwest Logo

 Getting familiar with your surroundings early, knowing where the campground office is, and understanding the layout can help you feel more secure right away.

-Having the right safety gear can make a big difference in how confident you feel on the road.
+The right safety gear can make a big difference in how confident you feel on the road.
 Some recommended RV safety essentials include:

--Extra locks for RV doors and storage bays
+• Extra locks for RV doors and storage bays

--Motion-sensor lights (solar or battery-powered) around the exterior
+• Motion-sensor lights (solar or battery-powered) around the exterior

--Security cameras facing outside windows or doors
+• Security cameras facing outside windows or doors

--A personal safety tool you’re comfortable using
+• A personal safety tool you’re comfortable using

 Personal safety tools might include a whistle, personal alarm, flashlight, pepper spray, or another form of protection you are trained and legally allowed to use.
 The key is choosing something you feel confident operating.
 Knowing basic self-defense techniques and how to use your safety tools can go a long way in helping you stay calm if a situation ever arises.